Lifecycle Stage and Lead Management in HubSpot and Salesforce

 HubSpot implementation

 Use required properties on deal creation or lifecycle stage change to SQL to enforce qualification fields.
-Build a workflow that triggers on SQL stage entry: reassign the contact and associated deal owner from SDR to the designated AE, send an internal notification, and create a task with a due date matching your AE SLA.
+Build a workflow that triggers on SQL stage entry: reassign the contact and associated deal owner from SDR to the designated AE, send an internal notification, and create a task with a due date matching the AE SLA.

 If the deal stage doesn't advance past "Awaiting AE Acceptance" within the SLA window, escalate via a task to the AE's manager or re-route.